ChargePi/ChargePi-docs/docs/ocpp/ocpp-16.md

 # OCPP 1.6

-Configuration for protocol version 1.6 can be found in the `configuration` file.
+The default/reference configuration for protocol version 1.6 can be found in the `configuration` file.

-Each OCPP 1.6 configuration variable is represented as a dictionary with key equal to **variable name**, the **value** and
+Each OCPP 1.6 configuration variable is represented as a dictionary with key equal to **variable name**, the **value** and **permission** attributes.
-**permission** attributes.
 For more information regarding OCPP 1.6 configuration, visit [the official docs](https://www.oasis-open.org/committees/download.php/58944/ocpp-1.6.pdf).

 ```json